-I/O stands for Input/Output and refers to the simple idea that for every input to a computer (keyboard, mouse, external disk), there is an output (to the screen, in game play, write to disk).
+I/O stands for Input/Output and refers to the idea that for every input to a computer (keyboard input, mouse click, external disk access), there is an output (to the screen, in game play, write to disk).
 In the HPC environment, I/O refers almost exclusively to disk access: opening and closing files, reading from, writing to, and searching within files.
 Each of these I/O operations (iops), "

 close", access each file system's MetaData Server (MDS).
 The metadata server coordinates access to the /work filesystem for all users.
 If a file system's MDS is overwhelmed by a user's I/O intensive work flow, then that file system could go down for an indeterminate period and all current jobs on that resource may fail.

 Examples of intensive I/O activity that could affect the system include, but are not limited to:

 - reading/writing 100+ GBs to checkpoint or output files,